Jennifer Love Hewitt: 2011–present: Continued television roles

-Other endeavours
+Other endeavors

 Music

-Hewitt was one of the back-up singers in Martika's number-one single, "Toy Soldiers" (1989).
+Hewitt was one of the backing vocalists on Martika's number-one single, "Toy Soldiers" (1989).
 At age 12, Meldac funded the recording of Hewitt's debut studio album, Love Songs (1992).
 The album was released exclusively in Japan, where Hewitt became a pop star.
 Her explanation for her success in Japan is that the Japanese "love perky music.
 The poppier the music, the better."
-She was subsequently signed to Atlantic Records, who released her next two albums —Let's Go Bang (1995) and Jennifer Love Hewitt (1996).
+She was subsequently signed to Atlantic Records, who released her next two albums Let's Go Bang (1995) and Jennifer Love Hewitt (1996).
 The albums, along with their singles, failed to chart and Atlantic dropped Hewitt, who did not return to the music scene for three years.

 Hewitt recorded the single "How Do I Deal" (1999) for the I Still Know What You Did Last Summer soundtrack, which became her first charting single, climbing to No. 59 on the Hot 100 and No. 36 on the Top 40 Mainstream.
 It reached No. 8 in Australia.
 She also recorded a cover of the Gloria Gaynor song "I Will Survive", which is featured briefly in the film.

-Hewitt appeared in the LFO video for "Girl on TV" (1999), a song which band member Rich Cronin band wrote for her while the two were dating.
+Hewitt appeared in the LFO video for "Girl on TV" (1999), a song which band member Rich Cronin wrote for her while the two were dating.
 She also appeared in the music video for the Enrique Iglesias song, "Hero" (2001), as the singer's love interest.

 In 2002, Hewitt signed to Jive Records and recorded her fourth studio album, BareNaked, with singer, songwriter, and producer Meredith Brooks.
 The first single, "BareNaked" (2002), became her biggest radio hit to date when it peaked at No. 24 on the Bubbling Under Hot 100 chart, No. 31 on the Adult Top 40 and No. 25 on the Top 40 Mainstream.
 It climbed to No. 6 in Australia, remaining there for two weeks, and reached No. 33 in the Netherlands.
-The song later featured in two episodes of Ghost Whisperer: "The Vanishing" (Season 1, episode 20) and "The Collector" (Season 2, episode 20).
+The song later featured in two episodes of Ghost Whisperer: "The Vanishing" (season 1, episode 20) and "The Collector" (season 2, episode 20).
 The moderate success of the single propelled the album to peak at No. 37 on the Billboard 200 and No. 31 in Australia.
 However, it only remained on the chart for three weeks.
 The second single, "Can I Go Now" (2003), failed to chart in the US, while managing to peak at No. 8 in the Netherlands and No. 12 in Australia.

 Since 2004, Hewitt has remained mostly inactive in the music industry, but she released the compilation albums Cool with You: The Platinum Collection (2006) in Asia and Hey Everybody (2007) in Brazil.
 In 2013, she recorded a cover of "I'm a Woman" to promote the second season of The Client List and shot a music video for the song, which reached the top ten in the iTunes Music Video chart.